JohannesSeikowsky/UN_general_assembly/readme.md

 #### UN_general_assembly
-Quick script to download each country's speech at the General Assembly meeting of the United Nations 2018
+Script to download each country's speech at the General Assembly meeting of the United Nations 2018

 #### Use
 `git clone https://github.com/JohannesSeikowsky/UN_general_assembly.git`